 “Happy, engaged, and inspired staff, are an essential ingredient to a successful children’s environment.”

-Carey began her Montessori journey over 13 years ago, following the birth of her first child.
+Carey began her Montessori journey more than 14 years ago, following the birth of her first child.
 While raising her own five children, she continued with formal Montessori training and received her Montessori Teaching Diplomas for children ages 0-3, 3-6, and 6-9 years, and is currently completing a Masters in Montessori Leadership.
 She enjoys immersing herself in all-things Montessori, and participates throughout the year in Childcare and Montessori Leadership Programs, as well as staying involved with multiple professional organizations including the American Montessori Society (AMS), The Montessori Foundation and The International Montessori Council (IMC), the National Association for the Education of Young Children (NAEYC), as well as state and local childcare leadership and advocacy groups.
 In addition to several published articles, she was selected to present a workshop at the Montessori Foundation’s 19th Annual International Montessori Conference.
 Ms. Carey travels throughout the year to meet with other Montessorians and Childcare experts to discuss program & curriculum development, family-school relationships, professional development, and whole school management.
 In her spare time she likes to catch up on sleep, eat breakfast in bed, squeeze in a good book, and watch historical dramas/romances complete with accents and costumes.